-The corporate design manual for Alpine Space projects19 provides guidance on project logos and branding.
+The corporate design manual for Alpine Space projects provides guidance on project logos and branding.
 The Interreg Alpine Space programme is part of the Interreg brand, which increases the visibility and recognition of the Interreg programmes.
 It accordingly uses the Interreg logo, which is harmonised with other programmes.

-The JS provides further guidance and tools on how to plan and implement a project communication strategy on the programme website.
+The manual, as well as further guidance and tools on how to plan and implement a project communication strategy, can be found online at www.alpine-space.eu/resources.